-Acts of threats of physical violence, including intimidation, harassment and/or coercion that involve or affect KCIA or that occur on KCIAs' property or in the conduct KCIA s' business off KCIAs' property will not be tolerated.
-This prohibition against threats and acts of violence applies to all persons involved in KCIAs' operations, including, but not limited to, KCIA personnel, contract workers, temporary employees, clients, vendors and anyone else on KCIA property or conducting KCIA business off KCIA.
+Acts of threats of physical violence, including intimidation, harassment and/or coercion that involve or affect KCIA or that occur on KCIA property or in the conduct KCIA business off KCIA property will not be tolerated.
+This prohibition against threats and acts of violence applies to all persons involved in KCIA operations, including, but not limited to, KCIA personnel, contract workers, temporary employees, clients, vendors and anyone else on KCIA property or conducting KCIA business off KCIA.
 Violations of this policy may by any individual will lead to disciplinary action, up to and including termination of employment, and or legal action as appropriate.